TechsophyOfficial/awgment-api-gateway/OperationsLog.md

-**2023/05/24 - 25063 - gateway: Add tenant header
+**2023/05/24 - 25063 - gateway: Add tenant header**
-- A user having access to all tenant realms should be created in keycloak and his credentials have to be added as env variable in api-gateway pod
+- A user having access to all tenant realms should be created in keycloak and his credentials have to be added as env variable in api-gateway pod and injected to application-config yaml for api-gateway
 ````
 multi-realm:
     username: ${MULTI_REALM_USERNAME}